bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     > Good evening!

-[ The "sample" block. ]
+[ The "verbatim" block. ]
-This block is recognized if the first line is to start with four spaces.
+This block is recognized when the first line is to start with four spaces.
-Each of the following line is assumed to have also a leading four spaces and they will be removed from the input.
-The output of this block is a verbatim text where each line starts on its own with white spaces preserved.
+The output of this block is a verbatim text where each line starts on its own and white spaces preserved.
+Text will be shown using fixed-width fonts.
+The four spaces of each line are to be removed from the output regardless.

+Alternatively, lines starting with '~ ' at the first line will be recognized as also starting a "verbatim" block where the first two characters of each linea are to be removed from the output regardless.

 [ The "record" block. ]